Why The Government Wants To Classify You As A Domestic Terrorist With Matthew Kolken | OAP #71

 So how do we fix it?

-Is it even fixable, or does it just have to collapse?
+Is it even fixable or does it just have to collapse?

-I uh the the left and the right is so far apart at this point.
+The left and the right is so far apart at this point.

-It's like and I'm not the only one that's saying it.
+It's like, and I'm not the only one that's saying it.

-In any event, I she did a whole thing about a national divorce and wasn't even really joking about it.
+In any event, she did a whole thing about a national divorce and wasn't even really joking about it.

-It was like, look, you know, we can call USA one and USA two, and you know, we'll let the Republicans be USA one because you know the hay love being number one.
+It was like, look, you know, we can call USA one and USA two.

-So we'll let them have that, right?
+So we'll let them have that.

-I don't remember what it is, in other words, 20 something days.
+I don't remember what it is.

 They are not overrun right now.

-Like this is just a power grab.
+Like, this is just a power grab.

 There were fewer hospitalizations in 2020 in the United States.

-In 2020, we had fewer hospitalizations that we had in 2019.
+In 2020, we had fewer hospitalizations than we had in 2019.

 Fewer people went to the hospital in 2020 because they were scared to go and get sick.